Bengali Pithe / Pitha Puli Recipes

-More than 12 Bengali Poush Sankranti PITHE PULI RECIPES and the list is growing.
+More than 12 Bengali Poush Sankranti PITHE PULI RECIPES are here in my blog and the list is growing.

-Here is a roundup post of Bengali pithe-puli platter, that we prepare with freshly harvested rice, new jaggery or notun gur and coconut, specially during Poush / Makar Sankranti.
+Here is a roundup post of Bengali pithe-puli platter, that we prepare with freshly harvested rice, nolen gur / date palm jaggery and coconut, specially during Poush / Makar Sankranti.

 Click on the title of each pithe for the recipe:

-5.Dhakai Bhapa Pitha / Assamese Tekeli Pitha / Dhupi Or Dhunki Pitha : Bhapa pitha or steamed rice cakes are staple morning breakfast in many regions and also a special sweet prepared during makar sankranti, Indian harvest festival.
+Bhapa pitha or steamed rice cakes are staple morning breakfast in many regions and also a special sweet prepared during makar sankranti.
 Rice flours are steamed in bowl filled with layers of coconut and jaggery filling.

-7.Notun gur er Payesh : In Bengali homes every occasion from birthday to festivals, it is marked by preparing payesh / kheer and specially during poush / makar Sankranti this is being prepared with sesaon’s freshly harvested date palm jaggery.
+In Bengali homes every occasion from birthday to festivals, it is marked by preparing payesh / kheer.
+And specially during poush / makar Sankranti this is being prepared with season’s freshly harvested date palm jaggery.

 nolen gurer payesh